 - Enjoy traditional Andean meals and learn about local handicrafts

-|Day 2||Cable Car Tour of La Paz||La Paz|
+|Day 2||Go on a Cable Car Tour of La Paz||La Paz|

 Chat with a local specialist who can help organize your trip.

-Day 3: Yungas Cloud Forest Cycling Adventure
+Day 3: Cycle in the Yungas Cloud Forest

-Today, a driver will transfer you to Tocana, an Afro-Bolivian community where most of the residents are coca leaf farmers.
-The infamous coca leaf is one of the Yungas region's most important crops, and while it is known internationally as an ingredient of cocaine, the leaf has many other uses and is an integral part of Bolivian culture.
+Today you will visit Tocana, an Afro-Bolivian community where most of the residents are coca leaf farmers.
+The infamous coca leaf is one of the region's most important crops, and while it is known internationally as an ingredient of cocaine, the leaf has many other uses and is an integral part of Bolivian culture.
 You'll tour a farm where you'll chat with farmers and their families, and you will learn about local culture, music, foods, and nature.
 In the mid-afternoon, your driver will return you to your accommodation in La Paz, and you'll have the evening free to enjoy before the trip ends.

-Day 5: Departure
+Day 5: Depart Bolivia

 It's time to say goodbye to Bolivia.
 Head to the airport to catch your flight out.
 Safe travels!

 More Bolivia Itineraries